guillaumepommey/guillaumepommey.github.io/_pages/teaching.md

 ## Paris School of Economics

-* 2015-2020: Micro, Game Theory, Advanced Micro, *Master Analysis and Policy in Economics (APE)*
+* 2015-2020: Tutorials in Microeconomics and Game Theory, *Master Analysis and Policy in Economics (APE)*